What is Electricity Congestion?

 In order to maintain system integrity and safety, ERCOT may direct certain generators to either cut back or increase their production or may alter some system switching capability to help alleviate the congested segments.
 If generators are asked to adjust their dispatch levels, ERCOT will pay them for providing these services.
 These costs are passed on to end users in the market.

-Under ERCOT’s nodal market design, if there is no congestion there is only one market price per zone.
+Under ERCOT’s nodal market design, if there is no congestion on the grid there is only one market price for all of ERCOT.
 If congestion exists, each generation node on the system will have its own market price.
 The difference between the average market price of power within a zone (represented here as the Zonal Hub Price) and the average price of power at each end use node zone (represented here as the Zonal Load Zone Price) becomes the “cost of congestion” passed on to end use customers.

 Why is Congestion Important?